Re-Envisioning Command and Control: Re-envisioning C2

 We envision an advanced scalable version of iCOAs (iCOAs-S) that can develop nested COAs across multiple echelons, such that C2 system personnel will interact with the suite at multiple hierarchical levels.
 For instance, at higher echelons in the planning phase, commanders and multiple staff teams might work with the iCOAs-S to rigorously develop and analyze hundreds of friendly and enemy battlefield COAs, while at lower echelons during operations, the iCOAs-S may serve more akin to a decision recommender to individual commanders or unit leaders as battlefield conditions unfold.

 Critically, we envision that iCOAs-S would maintain COAs across multiple hierarchical levels while integrating information from each echelon.
-Running locally at each echelon, this ``high-fidelity'' resource would be able to predict enemy and friendly behaviors in unexpected operational events across a far broader scope than is currently expected of even the best unit leaders.
+Running locally at each echelon, this ``high-fidelity'' resource would be able to include enemy and friendly anticipated actions (including considering the biases of their respective commanders) during unanticipated operational events, but with a broader inclusion of the anticipated actions held by different perspectives at each echelon (i.e., operational levels through to tactical levels).
+We assume that given DDIL, locally run instances of iCOAs-S would not all have the same real-time information; however, iCOAs-S would be able to project what real-time information is likely to be known by other individual units and predict behaviors accordingly (see Major Mahomes 773th Battalion example).
 We propose that this enhanced predictability (tailored to the landscape of human-machine partnership) inherently allows units to maintain unity of effort, and has the potential to dramatically accelerate coordinated action and reduce communication requirements.

 A second primary outcome is the ability of iCOAs-S to enable C2 system personnel to more effectively and rapidly understand how potential COAs lead to outcomes.
 One of the core capabilities of the iCOAs envisioned above is the near real-time analysis of COAs.
 We foresee iCOAs interfaces that allow for commanders and staff to work step-by-step through the COA development process.
 However, unlike current processes where COA analysis comes after COA development is completed, we expect iCOAs to provide running estimates of key mission outcome metrics as each option in the decision process is weighed.
 That is, iCOAs will be able to evaluate even high-level comparisons (e.g., frontal attack vs. envelopment), generating and analyzing potential COAs in near real-time.
 In early implementations of the iCOAs, it would be expected that commanders and staff pursue each step of the COA development process and use iCOAs as a decision aid, but as the suite is developed over time, personnel will learn in which steps the suite performs very well and in which steps human interaction is critical.
 In its end state, we can envision the process changing from linear individual COA development to a parallelized exploration in which C2 personnel rapidly identify key decisions across the entirety of the development and analysis process, enabling iCOAs to collaboratively generate multiple viable COAs simultaneously.
 We propose that the type of explorative decision-outcome linked system described here will rapidly build the common understanding in commanders and staff that is more critical to unity of effort than some of the historically human-centric C2 system features discussed above.